ChristophPirringer/FindAndReplaceJS/README.md

 ## Description

 _{This app processes an inputted string by downcasing it and removing all punctuation and special characters.
 Then, its constituting words are compared to a target-word inputted by the user and, if true, will be replaced by a replacement_word also given by the user.
-The thusuly processed sentence is then displayed on the html-page of the app. }_
+The thusly processed sentence is then displayed on the html-page of the app. }_

 ## Setup